Loevland/UiTHack24/Web/intergalactic_bandit/writeup/README.md

 ### Connecting to the websocket

 Both [the-hacker](#the-hacker) and [the-loremaster](#the-loremaster) requires the player to connect to the websocket of the server.
 There are several ways to do this, however [wscat](https://github.com/websockets/wscat) is often recommended.
-This can be done through the following command:
+Connecting to a websocket with wscat can be done with the following command:

 ```bash
 wscat -c ws://<ip>:<port>/ws